Hemp in Medicare: The BEI Playbook

 ~32M

-benzodiazepine and Z-drug prescriptions filled by Medicare patients 65+ each year — all on the AGS Beers list⁵
+benzodiazepine and Z-drug prescriptions filled by Medicare patients 65+ each year — all on the AGS Beers list

 Per ACO / Year

-in revenue at 10% adoption of the $500/year hemp BEI for a single, average-sized ACO.
-REACH alone has 73 ACOs.⁶
+Potential revenue modeled at 10% adoption of the $500/year hemp BEI for an average ACO.
+REACH alone has 74 ACOs.¹ ²

-ACOs are submitting Implementation Plans to CMS detailing how they will incorporate hemp-derived cannabinoid products into patient care.
-Once approved, the ACO buys products at fair market value and provides them free to enrolled Medicare patients (capped at $500 per patient annually), in coordination with treating physicians through shared decision-making.
-The ACO absorbs the product cost but earns a share of any Medicare savings generated when those products improve outcomes and reduce downstream spending.
+ACOs submit Implementation Plans to CMS detailing how they will incorporate hemp-derived cannabinoid products into patient care.
+Once approved, the ACO procures products at fair market value and supplies them to its affiliated physicians, who furnish them directly to enrolled Medicare patients (capped at $500 per patient annually) as part of a clinician-led care plan built around shared decision-making.
+The ACO fronts the product cost but earns a share of any Medicare savings generated when those products improve outcomes and reduce downstream spending.

 For ACOs